 The functionary at Nuremberg expecting their "I was only following orders" to be accepted, or the daily irritation of petty officials and parking wardens "only doing their job" are equal instances of precisely the principle that if a thing (my plan of behaviour, my orders) matches (my actual behaviour) then I have done that which is correct and right and good.

-REF: These sorts of results have been, justly, criticised, but the general 'do what matches' is shown - Nissani (1990) "A Cognitive Reinterpretation of Stanley Milgram's Observations on Obedience to Authority" - Blass (1999) "The Milgram Paradigm After 35 Years: Some Things We Now Know About Obedience to Authority"
+REF: The Milgram Experiments - where volunteers gave dangerous electric shocks to 'victims' have sometimes been presented as showing that humans will 'do as they are told', but when other actors volubly 'refused' to comply, the volunteers did so too.
+The general 'do what matches' is shown - Nissani (1990) "A Cognitive Reinterpretation of Stanley Milgram's Observations on Obedience to Authority" - Blass (1999) "The Milgram Paradigm After 35 Years: Some Things We Now Know About Obedience to Authority"

 THE DREAM GO-ROUND